-- 1. Create a cyber protection center of excellence that focuses on data security and availability in ITX operations. - 2.
-Embrace a strategy of cyber protection by more closely integrating data protection, disaster recovery, and data security operations. - 3.
-Design cyber protection into infrastructure architectures, not as an add-on. - 4.
-Leverage automation and artificial intelligence (AI)/machine learning to maximize responses to evolving threats.
+- 1. Embrace an ITX strategy of cyber protection by more closely integrating data protection, disaster recovery, and cybersecurity operations. - 2.
+Design cyber protection into infrastructure architectures, not as an add-on. - 3.
+Leverage automation and artificial intelligence / machine learning to maximize responses to evolving threats.